-Fyrish was built by Sir Hector Munro in the late 1800s after he returned from India.
+Sir Hector Munro built Fyrish in the late 1800s after he returned from India.
 He returned to the Highlands to find many local families destitute and starving due to the notorious Highland Clearances and made it his mission to provide work in their time of need.
 He paid the men to carry the stones up the hill and build the monument!
 The main monument itself is well known, however there are two other structures hidden on the hill.
 If you would like to find them also then check out our detailed blog on the hidden monuments of Fyrish!

 This is a great addition to your NC500 itinerary that allows you to stretch your legs before continuing North.